MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOListFileVersionBatchDeleteJobProgress.md

 ## DESCRIPTION

-Gets the progress of a file version batch trim job for a document library.
+Gets the progress of a trim job for a document library.

 ## EXAMPLES